eptalights/eptalights-python/docs/arrays.rst

 	 """

-While it's possible to manually process `TokenizedOperandModel` instances by iterating through their tokens, **Sophia** provides a suite of **helper functions** to simplify working with complex variables, such as arrays.
+While it's possible to manually process `TokenizedOperandModel` instances by iterating through their tokens, **Eptalights** provides a suite of **helper functions** to simplify working with complex variables, such as arrays.
 These helpers abstract away the need to manually filter tokens, especially when dealing with multi-dimensional arrays or nested expressions.

 Let’s revisit the previous example involving an assignment to an array element (``arr[0]``).
 Here's how you can leverage the helper functions to work with the array indices.